-You’ll want to protect yourself because ticks can carry serious diseases like Lyme disease, Rocky Mountain spotted fever and alpha-gal syndrome.
+We all want to avoid ticks while hiking.
+Ticks can carry serious diseases like Lyme disease, Rocky Mountain spotted fever and ehrlichiosis.

-In this article, you’ll learn why ticks are so dangerous, how to keep ticks off your skin, how to repel ticks and the best tick repellents on the market.
-Let’s go.
+Before you set out for a hike, it’s good to know why ticks are so dangerous, how to keep ticks off your skin and how to repel ticks on the hiking trails.

 Why Should I Worry About Ticks?